Last Updated: September 22, 2019 (overhaul)

 ii) have experience using genealogical resources to research their paternal lines

-iii) are willing to share their family trees with their matches and their anonymized data for Corca Laidhe research publications and presentations AND GIVE WRITTEN PERMISSION TO DO SO.
+iii) are willing to share data; share their family trees with their matches and their anonymized data for Corca Laidhe research publications and presentations AND GIVE WRITTEN PERMISSION TO DO SO.

 The full tracing of your paternal line ancestry back to a specific location in the British Isles is enormously helpful but is NOT REQUIRED.
 Not all of us are that fortunate to be able to do so.

 Surname.
 The tester's last name must be in our list of surnames.
-If you are a Y DNA match to someone with a Corca Laidhe surname, that does not make you eligible.
+If you are a Y DNA match to someone with a Corca Laidhe surname and you do not have a Corca Laidhe surname, that does not make you eligible.

 Familiarity with FTDNA Account.
 You must know how to edit your family tree and account settings in your FTDNA account, or be willing and able to learn to do so.
 Written and illustrated instructions are included below.